sonofthort/lambda/README.md

 var any = λ(λ.iv(a, λ.fi(b(v), λ.r(true))), false)
 ~~~
 The unaccounted for variables are the placeholders.
-Here's some more examples:
+Here's some examples:
 ~~~JavaScript
 // add placeholders to the scope eval(λ.localPlaceholders())